mysteryjeans/doorstep/README.md

 ## Development

-Doorstep is yet to be production ready, there are few features left in completeness are:
+Doorstep is yet to develop some core features:

-- Administration\Backoffice
+- Dashboard
 - Unit tests

 ## Built With